Robust inference with knockoffs: Robust inference with knockoffs

-It is important to point out that mechanisms for producing the pairwise exchangeability property~\eqnref{swap_distribution} do exist and can be very concrete: \citet{candes2016panning} develop a general abstract mechanism termed the Sequential Conditional Independent Pairs (SCIP) ``algorithm'', which always produces exchangeable knockoff copies and can be applied to any distribution $\PX$.
-There are also fast algorithms for the case where $X$ follows either a Markov or a hidden Markov model \cite{sesia2017gene}, and simple algorithms for sampling knockoff copies of Gaussian features \cite{candes2016panning}.
+which satisfies pairwise exchangeability~\eqnref{swap_distribution}.)
+There are also fast algorithms for the case where $X$ follows either a Markov or a hidden Markov model \citep{Sesia2018gene}.
+More broadly, \citet{candes2018panning} develop a general abstract mechanism termed the Sequential Conditional Independent Pairs (SCIP) algorithm, which always produces exchangeable knockoff copies and can be applied to any distribution $\PX$.
 Looking ahead, all of these algorithms can be used in the case where $\PX$ is known only approximately, where the exchangeability property~\eqnref{swap_distribution} will be required to hold only with reference to the {\em estimated} distribution of $X$, discussed in \secref{approximate} below.

 For assessing a model selection algorithm, the knockoff feature vectors $\Xko_j$ can be used as a ``negative control''---a control group for testing the algorithm's ability to screen out false positives, since $\Xko_j$ is known to have no real effect on $\y$.
 Although details are given in \secref{filter_Wjs}, it is helpful to build some intuition already at this stage.
 Imagine for simplicity that we wish to assess the importance of a variable by measuring the strength of the marginal correlation with the response, i.e.~we compute $Z_j = \big|\X_j^\top \y\big|$.
 Then we can compare $Z_j$ with $\Zko_j = \big|\Xko_j^\top \y\big|$, the marginal correlation for the corresponding knockoff variable.
-The crucial point is that the pairwise exchangeability property~\eqnref{swap_distribution} implies that if $j$ is null (recall that this means that $X_j$ and $Y$ are conditionally independent), then
+The crucial point is that the pairwise exchangeability property~\eqnref{swap_distribution} implies that if $j$ is null (recall that this means that $X_j$ and $Y$ are conditionally independent given $X_{-j}$), then